JustAppSec

 What to do now

-• If you run CI images, base containers, or buildpacks pinned to older Go patch releases, update them and rebuild to ensure the fixed standard library is included.
+• Update CI images, base containers, and buildpacks pinned to older Go patch releases.

 Content is AI-assisted and reviewed by our team, but issues may be missed and best practices evolve rapidly, send corrections to [email protected].
 Always consult official documentation and validate key implementation decisions before making design or security choices.